The Grass Dancer: Characters

 Calvin Wind Soldier: Husband of Lydia Wind Soldier and father to Duane and Harley Wind Soldier.
 Calvin has an extramarital affair with Lydia's twin sister Evelyn Many Wounds, producing Duane.
-Calvin and Duane are killed in a drunk driving accident by Henry Burger while Lydia is pregnant with Harley.
+Calvin and Duane are killed in a drunk driving incident by Henry Burger while Lydia is pregnant with Harley.

-Lydia Wind Soldier: Wife of Calvin Wind Soldier and mother of Harley Wind Sodlier.
-After her husband Calvin and nephew Duane are killed in a drunk driving accident, she refused to speak again.
+Lydia Wind Soldier: Wife of Calvin Wind Soldier and mother of Harley Wind Soldier.
+After her husband Calvin and nephew Duane are killed in a drunk driving incident, she refused to speak again.
 Lydia only communicates through gestures and occasionally song.
 In her mind, Lydia refers to herself as "Ini Naon Win," or Silent Woman.

 Duane Wind Soldier: Son of Calvin Wind Soldier and Evelyn Many Wounds.
 Duane is the result of Calvin Wind Soldier's extra-marital affair with Evelyn Many Wounds.
 Duane was raised until his death by his father, and his aunt, Lydia Wind Soldier.
-Duane was killed in the same drunk driving accident that killed his father.
+Duane was killed in the same drunk driving incident that killed his father.

 Chuck Norris: A Pomeranian dog that belongs to Harley Wind Soldier.
 Chuck Norris attends events with Harley, and expresses his opinion by barking at people, or peeing on their personal belongings.

 Harley Wind Soldier: Son of Lydia and Calvin Wind Soldier.
-He was born about one month after his father Calvin and his half brother Duane are killed in a drunk driving accident.
+He was born about one month after his father Calvin and his half brother Duane are killed in a drunk driving incident.
 Harley is an excellent grass dancer, and competes in pow wows.

 Red Dress (Esther): The name meaning beloved of snakes, Red Dress is Anna's grandmother's sister(great aunt).
 The sister of Long Chase, Red Dress was shot and killed by Reverend Pyke.
 After her death, her spirit is courted and married by Ghost Horse.

 Margaret Many Wounds: The mother of Lydia and Evie, grandmother of Harley Wind Soldier.
 Confesses on her death bed the true identity of her daughter's father, a doctor she had met during the war.

 Evelyn (Evie) Many Wounds: Daughter of Margaret Many Wounds, twin sister of Lydia Wind Soldier.
 Married to Philbert, a retired bull rider.
 Mother to Duane, who was the result of an affair with Lydia's husband, Calvin Wind Soldier.

 Anna/Mercury Thunder: Is the mother of Crystal, the grandmother of Charlene.
 Anna changed her name to Mercury after reading about the element from the periodic table that Charlene had brought home.
 Mercury states "I'm all of a piece".
 She uses dark magic to control men.

 Chaske: Anna's four-year-old son.
 His father was never known, but he got sick and died.